aswalker-lab/BGC-clustering-benchmark/README.md

 python bgc_sim_tanimoto_comparison.py MY_BGC_DATA.csv

-optional arguments are -t which specifies the tanimoto similarity file, -c which specifies the file which provides the biosynthetic classes of each BGC, -o which specifies the output file name, and -g which specifies the output file name to write a graph showing the correlation between the BGC similarity and Tanimoto similarity.
+optional arguments are -t which specifies the tanimoto similarity file, -c which specifies the file which provides the biosynthetic classes of each BGC, -o which specifies the output file name, and -g which specifies the output file name to write a graph showing the correlation between the BGC similarity and Tanimoto similarity. -t and -c should be used if the user wants to calculate these metrics for their own custom dataset.

+# 3. Calculate clusters and scaffolds for product structures
+We have provided precalculated clusters using the Butina algorithm and scaffolds using the Bemis-Murcko scaffold definition.
+If you want to use these precalculated clusters, proceed to 4.
+If you want to calculate these yourself then use the calc_product_clusters_and_scaffolds.py script by running:

+python calc_product_clusters_and_scaffolds.py

+If you want to run this on your own dataset, use the -t option to specify Tanimoto similarity file (which can be generated as described in 1) and -n to specify the database in the NPAtlas database format.
+Other options for this method include -c which specifies the Butina clustering threshold, -b which specifies the output file for the Butina clusters, -s which specifies the output file for scaffolds, and -st which specifies the scaffold type which include Bemis Murcko (true_bm), Cyclic Skeleton (csk), and Bajorath Bemis Murcko (bajorath).
+Note these scaffold types are described here: https://github.com/rdkit/rdkit/discussions/6844

+# 4. Calculate clustering metrics